 With lots of fresh citrus and maybe even some personal pizzas, you can transform a backyard into an Italian-inspired escape.
 These invitations help, too.

 BBQ theme: If you want a laid-back baby shower, opt for a cookout, either at a park or in someone’s backyard.
 Use mason jars with simple summery blooms like daisies as a simple, rustic centerpiece.

 Whether you’ll be attempting floral arranging at the outdoor shower, or you’ll just be surrounded by lots of blooms, these invitations are a pretty way to start the celebration, especially if having a baby girl.

 Picnic theme: A picnic theme is perfect for a yard or the park.
-Invite guests with one of these cards and remember to pack lots of blankets for them to sit on.
+Send out a baby shower invite with one of these cards and remember to pack lots of blankets for them to sit on.
 Skip the baby shower games and offer seasonal field games instead.

 Hosting a fall baby shower for your little pumpkin?
 This card is perfect for little pumpkin baby showers, with accompanying autumnal activities like pumpkin carving or apple picking.